 - Guaranteed employment (full-time or fixed) with at least a gross income of $1,500/month ($1,800/month suggested)

-Gross income is the amount that you make per paycheck before it is taxed.
-To stay on the safe side, we require that all applicants verify and confirm their income by showing record of past tax documents.
+Gross income – is the amount that you make per paycheck before it is taxed.
+To stay on the safe side, we require that all applicants verify and confirm their income by showing a record of past tax documents.

-To make sure that all of our approved applicants will be able to make payments on their car loans, we cannot accept applicants that hold seasonal positions or have been at a temporary job for less than 6 months.
+To make sure that all of our approved applicants will be able to make payments on their vehicle loans, we cannot accept applicants that hold seasonal positions or have been at a temporary job for less than six months.